tsujamin/digi-approval/design/design.md

 # Ongoing Quality Control #

-Firstly, the outputs are a proof of concept, so an output is "fit for purpose" inasmuch as it provides a realistic basis on which TAMS can evaluate the feasibility of converting the POC into a full system.
+Firstly, the outputs are a proof of concept, so an output is "fit for purpose" if it provides a realistic basis on which TAMS can evaluate the feasibility of converting the POC into a full system.

 Given the limited duration of the project, there are two major opportunities to verify that the outputs are fit for purpose:
 + In the initial testing of a static workflow.